snowplow/documentation/docs/data-apps/funnel-builder/index.md

 :::caution

-This data app is currently in Public Preview and features may changes without notice.
+This data app is currently in Public Preview and features may change without notice.

 :::